Samavia-11/PAGB/PAGB_POLICIES.md

 **Submission of Manuscript**

-Submission of any manuscript to NDU Journal means that:
+Submission of any manuscript to PAGB means that:

 - The author(s) work has not been published earlier in any other journal, book, or book chapter, be it printed or online (except in the form of an abstract or an academic thesis).
 - It is also not in any way under consideration for publication elsewhere.
 - The submitted manuscript has permission for publication from all the concerned author(s) and is approved by the responsible authorities where that work has been carried out.
-- If accepted in NDU Journal, it will not be published elsewhere in the same form, in any language, without the publisher's prior consent.
-See the [Copyright and Licensing](https://ndujournal.ndu.edu.pk/site/COPYRIGHT-AND-LICENSING) webpage.
+- If accepted in PAGB, it will not be published elsewhere in the same form, in any language, without the publisher's prior consent.
+See the [Copyright and Licensing](https://pagb.org.pk/site/COPYRIGHT-AND-LICENSING) webpage.

 **Authorship**

 According to the Committee on Publication Ethics (COPE) [Guidelines](https://publicationethics.org/sites/default/files/COPE_DD_A4_Authorship_SEPT19_SCREEN_AW.pdf), authorship refers to "the creator or originator of an idea or the individual(s) who develops and brings to fruition the product that disseminates intellectual or creative works (e.g., the author of a scholarly article)."
-The editorial team of NDU Journal encourages that the contributions of all authors must be described and the corresponding author is responsible for providing the contributions of all authors at the time of submission.
+The editorial team of PAGB encourages that the contributions of all authors must be described and the corresponding author is responsible for providing the contributions of all authors at the time of submission.
 We expect that all authors will have reviewed, discussed, and agreed to their contributions before submission.

 **Research Paper Processing**